-Fun and educative intensive courses over the school holiday period that seek to teach students something new, or develop established skills, in a welcoming environment.
+Fun and educational courses over the school holiday period that seek to teach students something new, or develop established skills, in a welcoming environment.

 Safe.
 Fun.
 Educational.
 These are the three tiers that make up our core teaching philosophy, with our students at the centre of each.